DataDog/integrations-core/cloudera/README.md

 #### Clusters Discovery

-You can configure how your clusters are discovered with the `clusters` parameter.
+You can configure how your clusters are discovered with the `clusters` configuration option with the following parameters:

 `limit`
 : Maximum number of items to be autodiscovered.